LunarG/VulkanTools/README.md

 The following components are available in this repository over and above what is mirrored from Vulkan-ValidationLayers repository
 - Api_dump, screenshot, device_simulation, and example layers (layersvt/)
 - Starter_layer and demo_layer (layer_factory/)
-- tests for the vktrace and vkreplay (tests/)
-- vktrace and vkreplay, API capture and replay  (vktrace/)

 ## Contributing